 Abstract art is a different language and may not be easy, but it is not that difficult.
-It is much more universal than what many people may think.
-It does not necessarily use words, in most cases, and it is left open for the viewers interpretations, not the artists.
+It is much more universal than many people may think.
+It does not necessarily use words, in most cases, and it is left open for the viewers’ interpretations, not the artist’s.

 “Art is not what you see, but what you make others see“. – Edgar Degas.

 This is clearly demonstrated by non-representational art.
-The type of art that may looks meaningless to many people because they are unable to link it to something familiar.
+The type of art may look meaningless to many people because they are unable to link it to something familiar.